 The Housing Trust Fund (HTF) fee is an impact fee on non-residential development.
 The fee is based on the nexus between jobs created by new commercial development and the increased demand for affordable housing.
 The Housing Element includes a policy to update the HTF Ordinance, in part, "to apply the fees equally throughout the City and modify aspects of the ordinance that have been proven to be ineffective over the years" (HA-1 and H-9.2).
-In 2016, staff collaborated with the City to move the HTF Ordinance to the Development Impact Fee (DIF) Ordinance, which is combined with other development impact fee articles.
-This updated HTF Ordinance took effect in April 2017.
+Through the Housing Element, The City intends to implement the following: